5of5/edgein-next/README.md

 ```
 docker compose version
 ```
-any issues and you probably have an out dated docker install (command used to be docker-compoose)
+any issues and you probably have an outdated docker install (command used to be docker-compoose)

 - With docker installed, run:
 ```